 Reporting to the Chancellor, the OVC also works closely with the Vice President and Dean for Student Life, the Dean for Digital Learning, and School and Department leadership.

-Ian A. Waitz is the Vice Chancellor and Jerome C. Hunsaker Professor of Aeronautics and Astronautics at the Massachusetts Institute of Technology.
+Ian A. Waitz is the Vice Chancellor for Undergraduate and Graduate Education and Jerome C. Hunsaker Professor of Aeronautics and Astronautics at the Massachusetts Institute of Technology.

 As Vice Chancellor, he is dedicated to enhancing the undergraduate and graduate student academic experience at MIT.